developer-onizuka/minikube_ubuntu2/README.md

 ```

 # 11. Check if employee's deployment is exposed.
-Acces the following URL from Host's blowser.
+Access the following URL from Host's blowser.
 ```

 $ minikube service list